Time-multiplexed layer reuse for physical neural networks: Results

-We consider new ways for implementing a multilayer PNN to relax physical constraints in PNNs, while improving the performance.
+We consider new ways of implementing multilayer PNNs to relax physical constraints, while improving the performance.
 Specifically, we expand upon the idea of simple stateless RNNs as illustrated in Fig.~\ref{fig:time_multiplexing}{$\textbf{c}$}.
 The main conceptual hurdle, as identified in the previous section, is that we typically cannot assume that the weights $W_{\rm{hh}}[t]$ and bias parameters $b[t]$ can be reconfigured quickly, making it infeasible to construct a neural network via layer-by-layer time-multiplexing (see Eq.~\eqref{eq:time-mutliplexed-DNN} and Fig.~\ref{fig:time_multiplexing}{\textbf{b}}).
-Instead, under some reasonable assumptions, we can explore a neural network architectures that are still plausibly constructible with such restricted PNN hardware, but exceed stateless RNNs in hardware efficiency.
+Instead, under some reasonable assumptions, we can explore neural network architectures that are still plausibly constructible with such restricted PNN hardware, but exceed stateless RNNs in hardware efficiency.

 The main idea is the following: While the parameters $\theta_l = \{W_{\rm{hh}}[t], b[t] \}$ of each physical layer themselves may be fixed, fast switches can still allow PNNs to be constructed flexibly from multiple fixed layers.
 For example, in the simplest case, we may assume two physically implemented weight matrices $W_{\rm{hh}}^0$ and $W_{\rm{hh}}^1$.
-By chaining the first and second kind of weight matrix, we can create a non-trivial deep neural network, with a different functionality than a stateless RNN.
-These deep neural networks are described by a certain structure of tied-weights --- certain layers sharing the same parameters --- which allows us to explore a richer set of architectures.
+By chaining the first and second kind of weight matrix, we can create a non-trivial deep structural network, with a different functionality than a stateless RNN.
+These deep structural networks are described by a certain structure of tying-weights --- certain layers sharing the same parameters --- which allows us to explore a richer set of architectures.
 Tying weights has been studied for digital models, and remains an active field within transformers \cite{liao2016bridging,takase2023lessons,bae2025relaxed}.